ocrmypdf/OCRmyPDF/docs/installation.rst

 .. note::

-    The ocrmypdf Docker containers are designed to be used for a single OCR job.
-The ``docker run --rm`` argument tells Docker to delete temporary storage associated with container when it is done executing.
+    The ocrmypdf Docker images are designed for application delivery, to enable use of OCRmyPDF without fussing with dependencies. ``docker run --rm`` argument tells Docker to delete the container after it runs, because each container is only good for a single job.
+The Docker image is not designed for use as a persistent web service or for use on Amazon EC2 Container Service (AWS ECS).

 Manual installation on macOS
 ----------------------------